Skip to main content

 Records boxes on a range of grey metal shelves

-In 1993, King County Council established a fully funded county archives program “[p]reserving and providing public access to the archival records of King County…having continuing historical value” and designated a new position of King County Archivist.
-(King County Council Ordinance 10098, January 1993)
+1993: King County Council established a fully funded county archives program “[p]reserving and providing public access to the archival records of King County…having continuing historical value” and designated a new position of King County Archivist.
+(King County Council Ordinance 10098, January 1993) Since 1988, King County’s archival records have been housed and made publicly available at 1215 E. Fir Street.

 Records boxes on a range of grey metal shelves